- Open Access

 The intra-rater and inter-rater reliabilities were previously calculated [36, 37].
 Paired t tests showed no statistically significant differences between pairs of measurements.
 Same examiner intraclass correlation coefficients were greater than 0.90 for hard tissue measurements and 0.84 for soft tissue measurements.
 Intraclass correlation coefficients between examiners were greater than 0.87 and 0.79 for hard and soft tissue measurement, respectively.
 Ratios between pairs of measurements were calculated.
 The data were verified for normality of the measurements using histograms and Shapiro-Wilk tests.
 Scatter plots were used to confirm linearity and homoscedasticity.
 Paired t tests were used to compare pre-intrusion and post-intrusion variables.
 Pearson product moment correlation tests were performed to calculate regression coefficients and derive regression equations.
 The statistical analysis was done using the Statistical Package for the Social Science (SPSS, Version 20).
 Significance level was set at P ≤ 0.05 for paired t comparisons.
 Bonferroni correction was used to avoid type I error with multiple correlation testing; hence, significance level was set at P ≤ 0.01.

-Comparison of selected variables before and after maxillary posterior teeth intrusion where the selected variable showed statistically significant differences.
+Table 2 shows selected variables before and after maxillary posterior teeth intrusion where the selected variable showed statistically significant differences.

-Table 5 shows a comparison between prediction of the selected variables according to mean ratios and regression equations for 3 mm of molar intrusion.
+Table 5 shows a comparison between prediction of the selected variables according to calculated mean ratios and regression equations for 3 mm of molar intrusion.
 Representative lateral cephalometric radiographs before and after intrusion are shown in Fig. 2.

 Prediction of outcomes of various orthodontic procedures is important for treatment planning.
 The use of skeletal anchorage for molar intrusion in skeletal open bite patients allowed the orthodontists to yield orthopedic changes in adults using mandibular autorotation.
 In the current study, data from before and after intrusion were used to provide the clinician with tools to predict changes following intrusion of maxillary posterior teeth.